codxmayank/react-boilerplate/README.md

 # React Boilerplate (Simplified)

-This project is a simple production grade React Boilerplate.
+A simple production grade React Boilerplate.

 This boilerplate project is highly scalable and performance focused.
 It is made using best practices.